azat-co/fullstack-javascript/chapter1/chapter1.md

 (MVP) can be built across multiple platforms by sharing a lot of the code.
 I recommend React Native.
 Check out [my book](https://amzn.to/2H2Rhbk) and [course](https://node.university/p/react-native-quickly) React Native Quickly to get started with mobile development using the abstracted approach.

-The fourth approach is more powerful and provides more scalable (in a development sence) UIs.
+The fourth approach is more powerful and provides more scalable (in a development sense) UIs.
 This is better suited for complex apps.
 Code reuse between cross-platform mobile and web is easy because most of the times you're writing in JavaScript.